 Why do businesses underperform?
 HINT: It’s not about having the right Strategy OR the right Plan according to research done by Booz and Company consultants and published in HBR.

 The secret, according to the study, lies in engagement and communication.
-And, even though the study was published almost a decade ago, the reality hasn’t changed very much, if at all.

 According to Gallup’s annual report on U.S. workplace engagement, less than one-third of Americans are engaged in their job in any given year.
 This finding has been consistent since 2000, when Gallup first began measuring U.S. workplace engagement.